 - Notify student when items are available.
 The CAS will make every attempt to provide the format requested by students.
 (CAS must receive the proof of purchase from students before providing the alternate format.)

 - If alternate formats are not available, students may provide the CAS with their purchased textbook.
 CAS will unbound, scan and rebind the student’s book to create an alternate format.
-The CAS will not cut and scan rented books.
+The Center for Accessibility Services will not cut and scan rented books.
 While this service is at no charge for the student, the textbook will be “altered” and may not be accepted for buy back from bookstores.